devareus/Eclectic-Token-Sniper/README.md

    - IgnoreBots: Usually necessary if using the previous option, as bots are normally admins and you don't want to buy a token when a bot mentions a user that has a token address in his name.
    - SolveMathExpressions: Enable to solve math expressions in the messages when searching for contract addresses.
 For example, 0xae13d(4+5)89daC2f0dEbFf460aC112a837C89BAa7cd would be solved into 0xae13d989daC2f0dEbFf460aC112a837C89BAa7cd.
    - IgnoreBlankSpace: Enable to ignore all blank space when searching for contract addresses.
 This helps with addresses split across several lines.
    - UseAddressNumber: Indicates which address within the message to snip.
 1 for the first one, 2 for the second, etc. If not present or set to 0, all the addresses present in a rule-matching message will be sniped.
+Negative numbers to start counting from the bottom of the message (ie, -1 for last address, -2 for the 2nd last, etc)
    - RequiredText: All these words or expressions need to be present in a message for it to be parsed in search of a token address.
    - ExcludeText: If any of these words or expressions is present in a message, it will be ignored and not used for snipping.
    - ParametersSet: The set of parameters for this rule (see the [Parameters Sets](#parameters-sets) section above).
 The default one will be used if none is specified.